 A 2012 survey revealed about 20 percent of employees admitted skipping work in the past year to deal with a financial problem.
 (2)

 Employers already invest heavily in health and retirement benefits for employees to help them secure a financial future, so the natural continuation of this investment is to help employees with short-term and long-term financial planning and with financial solutions to help employees reach their financial goals.
+The 2020 Workplace Benefits Report from Bank of America says that 41% of employees think getting advice from a financial planner would be one of the most important things an employer can offer.
+(3)

 It makes sense for companies to leverage the investments they are already making in the form of retirement plans and help employees better understand their individual financial needs.
 Helping employees better understand the financial decisions they make will benefit the employees and the company.